Jake McQuaide: Miami Dolphins

 On December 16, 2024, McQuaide was signed to the Miami Dolphins practice squad, and promoted to the active roster the next day.

 Pittsburgh Steelers

 On August 18, 2025, McQuaide signed with the Pittsburgh Steelers following a preseason injury sustained by Christian Kuntz.
 However, he was released by the Steelers on August 24.

 Los Angeles Rams (second stint)

 On November 4, 2025, McQuaide signed with the Los Angeles Rams' practice squad.
-He was elevated to the active roster on November 8 and played the following day in the Rams' 42-26 victory over the San Francisco 49ers, snapping on all punts and placekicking attempts.
+He was elevated to the active roster on November 8 and played the following day in the Rams' 42-26 victory in Week 10 over the San Francisco 49ers, snapping on all punts and placekicking attempts.
 He was signed to the active roster on November 10, replacing Alex Ward.
+McQuaide played in all nine of the Rams' remaining games of the regular season and in all three playoff games for the team.